Risk management

 1. RISK MATERIALIZATION INDICATOR

-During 2024, four (4) strategic risks materialized for the subsidiaries Enlaza (2) and Transportadora de Gas Internacional TGI (2).
-These risks corresponded to:
+During 2025, 6 strategic risks materialized across the Group: 2 at Enlaza and 4 at Transportadora de Gas Internacional (TGI).
+These risks are detailed as follows:

 2. EFFECTIVENESS OF RISK CONTROLS